Loading ...

 A professional development plan has been created for Seneca’s non full-time faculty members: PD Plan for Non Full-time Faculty.
 The hours of remuneration per course (at the meeting rate) are listed on the PD Plan webpage.
 Every course in the PD Plan is micro-credentialled and the micro-credential can be used as proof of completion if needed.

-The summer 2024 courses are now open for registration in MyPD: Professional Development Plan for Non Full-time Faculty Summer 2024 Flyer (PDF) .
+The fall 2024 courses are now open for registration in MyPD: Professional Development Plan for Non Full-time Faculty Fall 2024 Flyer (PDF) .

 These courses are open to all faculty members and instructors.